 Alternatively, you can choose an in-memory compilation flow in which you manage sources and the design process yourself, known as Non-Project Mode.
+In-memory compilation enables project settings to be applied to Non-Project based designs.
 In Non-Project Mode, you manage design sources and the design process yourself using Tcl commands or scripts.
 The key advantage is that you have full control over each step of the flow.